Genes

 Exposing the Achilles’ Heel of a major cancer gene

-Genetic research, involving the University of Melbourne, has identified a vulnerability of lymphoma cells that may lead to a new approach for cancer treatment.
+Recent genetic research has identified a surprising vulnerability of lymphoma cells that may lead to a new approach for cancer treatment

 The genomic jigsaw of cancer